The Pando of Utah is 80,000 years old and weighs over 6,000 tons.

 By all accounts, Utah’s Fishlake National Forest is a quiet getaway in south-central Utah.
 The forest’s Ridgefield District is home to the eponymous Fish Lake Reservoir, a stunning alpine lake that plays host to locals in the summer months.
-But within this area’s forested charm surface of this area lies a “trembling giant,” more than 80,000 years old and weighing more than 6,000 tons.
+But within this area’s forested charm lies a “trembling giant,” more than 80,000 years old and weighing more than 6,000 tons.

 While that description might sound frightening, one visit to Utah’s Pando Grove and you’ll probably just feel awed by its beauty.
 This “trembling giant” is a massive, 106-acre grove of aspen trees that is considered one of the largest living organisms in the world, drawing visitors and campers to this corner of Utah’s wilderness every season of the year.